conradcorbett/import-rootca-vault/README.md

 ## This repo shows an example of how to upload a certificate for the root CA in the Vault PKI engine.
 First, you will create a certificate for your root CA using openssl.
 Then you will upload the certificate into Vault PKI engine, and create the root CA within Vault.
 Finally, create a role and issue the certificate.

-Why do we need this?
-Because the API call `/pki/intermediate/set-signed` does not support uploading a pem bundle.

 ### Generate root CA cert and key.
 Then format the pem file for upload to Vault.

 ```shell